-Standards Committee promotes high standards of conduct by elected and co-opted members and monitors the operation of the Members' Code of conduct.

-Constitution & Democratic Services Committee considers and proposes changes to the Constitution
+- Standards Committee promotes high standards of conduct by elected and co-opted members and monitors the operation of the Members' Code of conduct. - Constitution & Democratic Services Committee considers and proposes changes to the Constitution and the Code of Corporate Governance.

-Portfolio
+Portfolio Programme Boards

-- Track efficiencies, highlighting risk and mitigating actions to achievement - Consider the robustness of efficiency planning and forecasting and consider resourcing of planned delivery
+- Track efficiencies, highlighting risk and mitigating actions to achievement - Consider the robustness of efficiency planning and forecasting and consider resourcing of planned delivery - Plan communication and engagement activity